Ayush-Nema/EditPDF/README.md

 ## Known Limitations

-- **Font substitution**: Embedded/subset fonts are replaced with the closest Base14 match (Helvetica, Times, Courier).
-A PDF using e.g. Garamond will have edits rendered in Helvetica.
+- **Font preservation best-effort**: Text-only edits try to preserve the original font via direct stream editing or font extraction.
+Falls back to the closest Base14 match (Helvetica, Times, Courier) when the original font can't be extracted or lacks needed glyphs.
 - **Single-span editing**: One text span at a time; no multi-span selection.
 - **No RTL/complex script support**.
 - **Upload limit**: 50 MB max file size.